High-Deductible Plan F: Total Coverage, Big Savings!

 - Pre-existing conditions could lead to higher premiums or denial.

-- Florida doesn’t offer guaranteed-issue rights for Plan F outside OEP, so health issues could complicate things.
+- Some States don’t offer guaranteed-issue rights for Plan F outside OEP, so health issues could complicate things.

 - Special Situations